-Under the FA 2003, a new stamp tax, SDLT, was introduced for chargeable transfers of UK land.
+Under FA 2003, a new stamp tax, SDLT, was introduced for chargeable transfers of U.K. land.

 Unlike stamp duty, SDLT is not a tax on documents but on "land transactions", being any "acquisition" of a "chargeable interest" for consideration, other than an exempt transaction.
-Where a transaction is within the charge to the new SDLT, the old practice of executing and retaining documents outside the United Kingdom will therefore have no impact on the liability to the new tax.
+Where a transaction is within the charge to the new SDLT, the old practice of executing and retaining documents outside the U.K. will therefore have no impact on the liability to the new tax.